IgniteUI/igniteui-xplat-docs/doc/en/components/radio.md

 <igc-radio>Apple</igc-radio>
 ```

-You can specify if the label should be positioned before or after the switch toggle by setting the `label-position` attribute of the switch.
+You can specify if the label should be positioned before or after the radio button by setting the `label-position` attribute.
 Allowed values are `before` and `after`(default):

 ```html